 Introduction

-Spaying, also referred to as ovariohysterectomy (OHE) or ovariectomy (OVE), is a widely performed surgical procedure for female dogs.
+Spaying in bitch is also referred to as ovariohysterectomy (OHE) or ovariectomy (OVE), is a widely performed surgical procedure for female dogs.
 It is an effective solution to prevent estrus, unwanted pregnancies, and various health complications.
 This guide provides detailed insights into the indications, benefits, surgical methods, and frequently asked questions about spaying to help dog owners make well-informed decisions.

 Why Should You Spay Your Dog?